Best TV series to watch on Netflix right now (June 2020) - TheNewsTrace

 Homeland

-The eighth and last season has simply aired, and let’s face it, most of us have given up on it by now.
+The eighth and closing season has simply aired, and let’s face it, most of us have given up on it by now.
 However when it began it was stupendous – fantastically scripted and splendidly unpredictable.
-Whereas Danes and Lewis put in powerhouse performances, the present can also be elevated by a stellar supporting forged together with Mandy Patinkin, David Harewood and Rupert Buddy.
+Whereas Danes and Lewis put in powerhouse performances, the present can also be elevated by a stellar supporting solid together with Mandy Patinkin, David Harewood and Rupert Good friend.

 Watch on Netflix